 What is Hepatitis C?

-Unless successfully treated with medications, chronic Hepatitis C infection can cause other serious health problems, such as:
+Unless successfully treated with medication, chronic Hepatitis C infection can cause other serious health problems, such as cirrhosis, liver cancer and liver failure.

-Cirrhosis means scarring of the liver.
-Anything that damages your liver over many years can cause it to form scar tissue.
+Fibrosis is the first stage of liver scarring.
+When scar tissue builds up and takes over most of the liver, this is a more serious problem called cirrhosis.
+Many people assume cirrhosis means liver disease from alcohol, but anything that damages your liver over many years can cause it to form scar tissue.
 As hard scar tissue replaces soft, healthy normal tissue the liver can no longer work well or work at all.
 It can take a long time – about 20 to 30 years – for liver damage to lead to cirrhosis.

 In the early years, people with cirrhosis often have no symptoms.
 But over time, they can experience the following: